SoftFluent/CodeFluent-Entities-Documentation/first_setup.md

 ## Install

-Run the installer and you probably just need to use the typical install configuration.
+Run the installer and follow the steps.

 ## Register